quantified-uncertainty/squiggle/CONTRIBUTING.md

 Please work against `develop` branch. **Do not** work against `master`.

+For PRs from the core contributor team, we usually wait for at least one review unless the PR is trivial or urgent.

 Autopings are set up: if you are not autopinged, you are welcome to comment, but please do not use the formal review feature, send approvals, rejections, or merges.

 # Code Quality